Dr. Ahmad Al Harbi

 • Structured vascular reports with indication, technique, measurements, findings, and impression.

-• Clear clinical wording for referring doctors, surgeons, cardiologists, diabetologists, and primary care physicians.
+• Clear clinical wording for referring clinicians and the wider treating team.

-• Patient-friendly explanation of what the scan can and cannot answer.
+• Patient-friendly explanation of what the examination can and cannot answer.

-RVT, RPVI, MSc, and BSVT credentials are displayed consistently across the doctor profile and structured website data.
+Review the RVT, RPVI, MSc, and BSVT credentials shown on the doctor profile before booking.

 Medical information should support care, not replace it

 This website is educational.
-Sudden chest pain, shortness of breath, stroke-like symptoms, severe one-leg swelling, or a cold painful foot should be treated as urgent medical problems.
+For chest pain, shortness of breath, stroke-like symptoms, severe one-leg swelling, a cold painful foot, fainting, or other severe symptoms, call Kuwait emergency services on 112 or go to the nearest emergency department.